-Schedule 29 IT and communications systems policy
+Schedule 15 IT and communications systems policy

-Please also refer to our Online Safety Policy published on the policies section of the Raedwald Trust website.
+Please also refer to our Online Safety Procedure found within the Safeguarding & Child Protection Policies published on the policies section of the Raedwald Trust website.

 - 1.1 Our IT and communications systems are intended to promote effective communication and working practices.
 This policy outlines the standards you must observe when using these systems, when we will monitor their use, and the action we will take if you breach these standards. - 1.2 Breach of this policy may be dealt with under our Disciplinary Procedure and, in serious cases, may be treated as gross misconduct leading to summary dismissal. - 1.3 This policy does not form part of any employee's contract of employment and we may amend it at any time.